tayruxin/tp/docs/UserGuide.md

 **More examples:**
 - `edit 3 d/11-09-2025 pr/LOW`

-  Edits dateline and priority of 3rd company in the displayed list.
+  Edits dateline and priority of the 3rd company in the displayed list.

 - `edit 1 n/Amy Tan e/amytan@gmail.com`

-  Edits recruiter's name and email of 1st company in the displayed list.
+  Edits recruiter's name and email of the 1st company in the displayed list.

 **Possible Error:**